J. B. Smoove

 Jerry Angelo Brooks (born December 16, 1965), known professionally as J. B. Smoove, is an American comedian, actor, and writer.
 After beginning his career in 1995 on Def Comedy Jam, he was a writer and performer on NBC's Saturday Night Live (2003–2006).
-He is best known for his starring roles on HBO's Curb Your Enthusiasm (2007–2024) and the CBS sitcom The Millers (2013–2015).
-He also portrayed a fictionalized version of himself on the BET improv-comedy reality television parody Real Husbands of Hollywood (2013–2016).
+He is known for his starring roles on Fox sitcom 'Til Death (2006–2010), HBO comedy series Curb Your Enthusiasm (2007–2024) and the CBS sitcom The Millers (2013–2015).
+He also portrayed Julius Dell in the Marvel Cinematic Universe (MCU) superhero films Spider-Man: Far From Home (2019) and in the sequel Spider-Man: No Way Home (2021).

-Early life, family and education
+Early life

-Smoove was born in Plymouth, North Carolina, to Elizabeth and Floyd Brooks.
-From the time he was three years old, he grew up in Mount Vernon, New York.
+Jerry Angelo Brooks was born on December 16, 1965, in Plymouth, North Carolina.
+His parents are Elizabeth and Floyd Brooks.
+From the time he was three years old, he grew up in Mount Vernon, New York, a suburb of New York City.
 He spent a significant amount of time with his mother and extended maternal family in the Plymouth area, which he has said inspired much of his pursuit of comedy and comedy style.
 He resided in the Levister Towers housing projects in Mount Vernon with his two younger brothers.
 His father died from diabetes when Smoove was 15 years old.

 In 1983, Smoove graduated from Mount Vernon High School.
 He attended Norfolk State University in Virginia, studying engineering and graphic design.